The Purpose of the Scrum Retrospective

 In my last post, I talked about the Scrum Retrospective meeting and how the speed of the retrospective event was not the most important thing.
 The retrospective is a critical element of the Scrum Framework.

-It is a continuous improvement process to help the Scrum Team become more effective and enjoyable.
+The retrospective is a continuous improvement process to help the Scrum Team become more effective and enjoyable.
 In this post, we are going to explore how the retrospective helps the team improve, and introduce a structure for planning retrospectives.

 One of my favorite metaphors for the retrospective comes from the carousels you might find at a children’s playground.
 They were common when I was a kid but I see fewer of them now – perhaps due to safety.